Geoffrey Rose (ophthalmologist): Research interests

-Although primarily a clinician, Professor Rose has carried out research into eye disease, a lifetime achievement which was recognised in 2001 when he was awarded a Doctor of Science degree, from the University of London, and in the award of the Lester Jones Anatomy Award from the American Society of Ophthalmic Plastic and Reconstructive Surgeons in 2003.
+Rose has carried out research into eye disease, a lifetime achievement which was recognised in 2001 when he was awarded a Doctor of Science degree, from the University of London, and in the award of the Lester Jones Anatomy Award from the American Society of Ophthalmic Plastic and Reconstructive Surgeons in 2003.

 Much of his research has been original investigations into clinical diseases, his newly characterising several clinical conditions affecting the ocular adnexa.
-Professor Rose has also led the field of ophthalmic plastic surgery in the development of small-incision orbital decompression for thyroid eye disease, in description of the "Cactus syndrome" and its prevention, the new recognition and description of "Giant Fornix Syndrome" (a blinding condition if untreated), and by improving the treatment of patients with lacrimal gland malignancies with eye-sparing surgical techniques.
+Rose has also led the field of ophthalmic plastic surgery in the development of small-incision orbital decompression for thyroid eye disease, in description of the "Cactus syndrome" and its prevention, the new recognition and description of "Giant Fornix Syndrome" (a blinding condition if untreated), and by improving the treatment of patients with lacrimal gland malignancies with eye-sparing surgical techniques.